nawwardiab/nawwardiab/README.md

    ## About Me

   I'm a translator and fiction writer with a passion for beauty and aesthetics.
-Currently, I'm learning to code and also working on my first short story collection.
+Currently learning Full-Stack development and also working on my first short story collection.

    ## Projects